 Cho-co-la-te

-Here is a video of two girls playing Chocolate.
-These are the traditional hand motions, but any simple pattern will work.
+Here is a video of playing chocolate.
+These are the traditional hand motions that I have seen, but any simple pattern will work.

 The words to Mariposa are: